-“No way.
-Lieutenant Baker is a night owl and wants to play cribbage half the night.
-Besides, when we’re not playing, I like to read the warhead manuals and the target packages.”
+“Interesting, but Lieutenant Baker is a night owl and wants to play cribbage half the night.
+I would rather read the warhead manuals and the target packages.”

 “Well, that’s better than what we’re doing.
 That new German Major is all over the place at night.
 Last night, I was standing next to the number three missile on pad C and all the sudden, he was standing next to me.
 He’s been sneaking around, trying to catch someone sleeping out there.”

-Dennis was still a launch pad guard because the FBI had not finished his background investigation yet.
-He was itching to become a B-man, not only for the promotion, but so he could get out of guard duty.
+Flip was still a launch pad guard because the FBI had not finished his background investigation yet.
+He was itching to become a B-man, not only for the promotion to Corporal, but so he could get out of guard duty.

 “Well, just stay awake.
 The last thing you want is to be court martialed and sent to the stockade just for falling asleep.”
 The cook brought the bag containing the dinners for Ed and me and I grabbed it and got up.
-“I’ll see you at midnight” I said and went over to the elevator, where the Lieutenant was waiting.
+“I’ll see you at midnight” I said, leaving to find the Lieutenant so we could start our shift.